jessstapley/Epichloe_WGS_temp/README.md

 # Readme for annotation files
-In all filenames "Ec" refers to Epichloe clarkii and "Et" to Epichloe typhina
+For all these annotation filenames - "Ec" refers to Epichloe clarkii and "Et" to Epichloe typhina

 Raw data (tsv) from Interproscan
 Ec_mb_itps.tsv